marchesir/my-toolbox/README.md

 One Billion Row Challenge (1BRC) is a fun coding exercise how far a program can be psuhed to aggregate  one billion rows from a text file.

 # Problem
-Input: Given a [text file](https://github.com/gunnarmorling/1brc/blob/main/data/weather_stations.csv) containing temperature values for a range of weather stations.
+Input: Given a text file containing 1 billion temperature values for a range of weather stations.
 Each row is one measurement in the format:
 *<string: station name;<float:measurement>*.

 Output: For each unique station find the min/max/average temperature recorded abd emit the final result on STDOUT in the station name's alphabetical